greg-js/arch-wiki-md-repo/wiki/_content/english/Bluetooth.md

 ## Audio

-In order to be able to use audio equipment like bluetooth headphones, you need to install the additional [pulseaudio-bluetooth](https://www.archlinux.org/packages/?name=pulseaudio-bluetooth) package.
+In order to be able to use audio equipment like bluetooth headphones or speakers, you need to install the additional [pulseaudio-bluetooth](https://www.archlinux.org/packages/?name=pulseaudio-bluetooth) package.

 Please have a look at the [Bluetooth headset](/index.php/Bluetooth_headset "Bluetooth headset") page for more information about bluetooth audio and bluetooth headsets.